 It’s estimated that more than 20 million Americans suffer from neuropathy.
 It can affect any person of any age, but some people may be more at risk.

-If you’ve got an inkling (or a tingling feeling) that something isn’t right, read on to learn more about peripheral neuropathy, its causes, symptoms and treatment options.
+If you’ve got an inkling (or a tingling feeling) that something isn’t right, read on to learn more about common types of peripheral neuropathy, its causes, symptoms and treatment options.

 What is peripheral neuropathy?

 The peripheral nervous system is a vast network of motor nerves, sensory nerves and autonomic nerves that connect the brain and the spinal cord to the entire body.
 These nerves control how you sense touch and feel pain and temperature.
 Your nerves also control coordination, how your muscles move and things that your body does without you thinking about it.
 For example, your autonomic nerves control your breathing, digestion, sweating and blood pressure.